 Ko Te Anga Whakaora mō Ngā Arawai Rēpō

-The guide is currently out of print but can be viewed at the Christchurch City Libraries.
-We have provided a scanned copy below which may be downloaded.
+The guide – often referred to as the WWDG – is out of print but the original can be viewed at the Christchurch City Libraries.
+We have provided an online copy in chapters below, which have been partly updated and may be viewed and downloaded.

-The RMA and the City Plan require that a wide range of impacts, benefits and community interests be considered when contemplating a treatment option for a waterway or wetland.
-It is therefore essential to involve and gain the support of local communities and takata whenua.
+The RMA and the District Plan require that a wide range of impacts, benefits and community interests be considered when contemplating a treatment option for a waterway or wetland.
+It is therefore essential to involve and gain the support of local communities and mana whenua.
 A values-based approach ensures that all parties involved have opportunities to participate.

 When the different values have been explored and the appropriate parties consulted, a vision can be developed.
 A vision may be small or large in scale; simple or complex to implement.
 Every site offers ample scope for flair and imagination.
 Wherever you see a vision realised that is based on all the values, you see sustainable management at its most creative.